Search: 40 results

 And yet now thou sayest, "Go show thy lord that Elijah is here, that he should slay me."

-Then the prophet came near to the king of Israel, and he said to him, "Go, strengthen yourself; {consider well} what you should do, for the king of Aram is coming against you at the turn of the year."
+The prophet approached the king of Israel and said to him, “Go and strengthen yourself, then consider what you should do, for in the spring the king of Aram will march against you.”

 Now the king of Aram’s servants said to him, “Their gods are gods of the hill country.
 That’s why they were stronger than we were.
 Instead, we should fight with them on the plain; then we will certainly be stronger than they will be.